-This policy will control the biodiversity impacts from development, including the approach to Biodiversity Net Gain (which requires developers to ensure habitats for wildlife are enhanced and left in a measurably better state than they were in before development, and is expressed as a percentage).
+This policy will control the biodiversity impacts from development, including the approach to biodiversity net gain (which requires developers to ensure habitats for wildlife are enhanced and left in a measurably better state than they were in before development, and is expressed as a percentage).
 It will also control development affecting sites of biodiversity and geodiversity importance.

-The policy will require development to achieve a minimum 20% biodiversity net gain (BNG), noting that:
+The policy will require development to achieve a minimum 20% biodiversity net gain, noting that:

-- BNG calculations should be submitted using the Defra Biodiversity Metric 3.0 or its successor - BNG should be delivered on-site where possible, recognising that for smaller developments in particular, more significant and long-lasting biodiversity enhancements may be achieved via contributions towards off-site, larger scale projects.
+- Biodiversity net gain should be submitted using the Defra Biodiversity Metric 3.0 or its successor - Biodiversity net gain should be delivered on-site where possible, recognising that for smaller developments in particular, more significant and long-lasting biodiversity enhancements may be achieved via contributions towards off-site, larger scale projects.